Daylesford Spa Country Railway Take a trip through the forest on Victoria's Central Highlands tourist train.

 The Daylesford to North Creswick railway was closed in July 1953 when it's once a fortnight mixed passenger/ goods train was withdrawn.
 The Carlsruhe to Daylesford railway lasted another 25 years until falling track standards led to the replacement of the railmotor service with a road coach.
 The line was closed to all traffic on the 3rd of July 1978.

 On the 27th of June 1980 the Central Highlands Tourist Railway was formed and the long task of restoring the railway to operating condition commenced.
 During the mid to late 1980's, Gangers trolley's conveyed passengers on short trips to the Wombat forest about halfway between Daylesford and Musk.
 On the 15th of September 1990 railmotor services were restored between Daylesford and Musk for the first time in 13 years.
 The section of line between Musk and Bullarto was reopened on the 17th of March 1997.
 In early 2002, The Central Highlands Tourist Railway adopted the trading name of Daylesford Spa Country Railway.
-The DSCR continues to operate heritage rail services between Daylesford and Bullarto.

 A more in-depth history of the railways in the Daylesford area can be found in "Timber, Spuds and Spa" by Murrell Osborne and is available from the DSCR at Daylesford.